Anderw1234567/Graphics-Final/README.md

 I tried to get the bouncing objects to reset to a slower speed after it goes over a threshold, but that just makes it very stuttery for some reason, and will not work.

 You can drag your finger on the screen to rotate the smaller triangles around the center.

+As of writing this, it is pending publciation on the app store under the name "381Final" for anybody who wants to download it.